 - Ruderalis/Autoflowering – Small to medium plants with low to high density buds, these are the shortest growing strains (3 to 5 months) and are favoured mostly by indoor growers.
 Made by cross breeding the auto-flowering properties of northern European low THC cannabis into just about every other Indica and Sativa out there, these strains can be tricky to grow given their low tolerance to stress.

 Now that we’ve got that out of the way, it’s time to look at the simple steps of growing dank buds.

 How to grow cannabis in South Africa

 Stages of growth

 Cannabis is an annual plant that consists of female, male and occasionally hermaphrodite plants.
 It is the ripe flowers/buds of the female plant that are sought for recreational and medicinal use.
-Males and hermaphrodites are both undesirable as they easily pollinate female plants, leading to shitty pip riddled weed, and have very little practical use other than for making seeds or hemp.
+Males and hermaphrodites are both undesirable as they easily pollinate female plants.
+Leading to shitty pip riddled weed.
+With little practical use other than for making seeds or hemp.
 First prize is to grow large seedless buds that are free of pests of fungi.
 This can be easily accomplished by meeting the plants changing needs during it’s three primary stages of growth… seedling, vegetative and flowering.